Cyezd/fm/README.md

 Check out our [iOS version](https://github.com/feedfm/iOS-RadioPlayer) as well!

-# Android-RadioPlayer Demo Setup from scratch
+# Android-RadioPlayer Setup from scratch
-To setup the **Andriod-RadioPlayer** demo (from with in the project, `radioplayer`) from scratch using Android Studio, follow the steps below.
-The demo is mainly to help familiarize new developers with the player and allow testing and interaction with the base UI components.
+To setup the **Andriod-RadioPlayer** (from with in the project, `radioplayer`) from scratch using Android Studio, follow the steps below.
+This app serves as a stock music player you can immediately integrate into your own app, or it can be used as a starting point to create a custom music player of your own.
 To view instructions on integration into an existing application, scroll down to **Integrate the Android-RadioPlayer into an existing application**.

 ## Download Android Studio
 If you have not already, [download Andriod Studio](https://developer.android.com/studio/index.html) and followup the setup instructions [here](https://developer.android.com/studio/install.html).